Summer Youth Programs 2017 (Pre-K through 8th Grades)

 Registration Fee: $25

 Please register through our on-line form located in the Youth Programs Pages on the RMBL Website.
 Through this on-line form, you will be able to specify the programs your child will attend as well as share information about your child so that we can ensure they have a safe and happy camp experience.
-An automatic registration confirmation will be emailed to you after you complete the registration form and choose your payment option.
+An automatic registration confirmation will be emailed to you after you complete the registration form and pay via credit card or e-check.
 If you have registration questions, please email firstname.lastname@example.org or call 970-901-1395.

 In addition to completing our on-line registration form, you will need to complete a waiver for each of your children participating in a summer program with RMBL.
 Please print the RMBL Waiver and bring it signed on the morning of your first program.

-If you need to cancel your registration, please contact our Children’s Program Manager at firstname.lastname@example.org or call 970-901-1395.
+If you need to cancel your registration, please contact our Youth Programs Manager at firstname.lastname@example.org or call 970-901-1395.
 You will receive a refund via a check from RMBL according to these guidelines:

 - A 50% Refund (less the $25 registration fee) of tuition is given if we receive notice of a participant’s cancellation after June 1, 2016.